MichaelCurrin/docker-quickstarts/shell-basics.md

-# Docker shell basics
+# Docker shell-only basics
-> How to create and manage containers from the shell - **without** using creating any files
+> How to create and manage containers from the shell - without using creating any files

 ## Create a Linux container